 Top Edible Plant Choices with Colorful Foliage

-If you flip to the lettuce section of any seed catalog you’ll be astounded by the large array of eye catching varieties.
+If you flip to the lettuce section of any seed catalog you’ll be astounded by the large array of eye-catching varieties.
 Consider choosing some dark red varieties and mixing them in with your green lettuce.
 I’ve even seen people create checkerboard patterns with red and green lettuces.
-Other options for red plants are Ruby Red Chard, Red Shiso, Ruby Red Orach, Bull’s Blood Beet.
+Other options for red plants are Ruby Red chard, Red shiso, Ruby Red orach, and Bull’s Blood beet.

 The steely blue gray of Lacinato kale combined with its upright form provides a striking contrast to most of the vegetable plants in the garden.
 I’ve seen photos of long rows of Lacinato in European gardens that take your breath away.
 Another option for a blue/gray plant is your common garden sage.

 Here’s my plea to plant breeders – make more variegated vegetable plants!
-The only one I’ve found is Fish Pepper and it’s such a fun one to grow.
+The only one I’ve found is Fish pepper and it’s such a fun one to grow.
 You’ll definitely get asked lots of questions about it by visitors to your garden.
-You’ll have better luck in the herb category with varieties like Icterina and Tricolor Sage, and Silver Edged Thyme and Variegated Lemon Time.
+You’ll have better luck in the herb category with varieties like Icterina and Tricolor sage, and Silver Edged thyme and Variegated Lemon thyme.